 By Gerald Williams

-Attached to a rough-hewn stone in Elser Park in Heidenheim is a modest-sized bronze plaque bearing the image of an obscure, young carpenter who came within minutes of changing world history.
+Attached to a rough-hewn stone in Elser Park in Heidenheim, Germany is a modest-sized bronze plaque bearing the image of an obscure, young carpenter who came within minutes of changing world history.
 Other than that memorial and some streets, theaters, and municipal buildings across Germany carrying his name, history has banished Johann Georg Elser into oblivion.
 Gerald Williams’s new novel Killing Hitler was written to remedy the years of silence that followed Elser’s execution at the Dachau concentration camp on April 9, 1945.

 Elser’s life was marred by an abusive father, youthful accidents, and a checkered work history, but in the end, it was guided by his self-appointed mission to kill the Führer at Munich’s Bürgerbräukeller.
 Night after agonizing night, Elser knelt on the beer hall’s concrete floor, chipping out a nest into which he would place his timebomb.
 The nights were interrupted occasionally by the appearance of the night watchman, but increasingly his work was hampered by debilitating pain from hours of kneeling on the unforgiving floor.
 Eventually, he would be confined for days in his rented room as he let his body recover from his secret work.